woodworking is a journey

 A friendly, approachable, hands-on introduction to hand tool woodworking.
 Get a taste of magic of the craft and its core tools as you saw, chisel, plane, and carve wood on our classic workbenches

-Our core class for anyone looking to begin a journey of woodworking — and the gateway for new woodworkers to join our woodworking community and its project classes, clinics, and open studios.
+Our core class for anyone looking to begin a journey of woodworking — and the gateway for new woodworkers to join our woodworking community and its project classes, clinics, and open woodshop.

 Foundations covers the core aspects of woodworking — from the materials, to the tools, the techniques, and of course, the mindset — as we design a beautiful household object over 4-5 sessions with a small cohort of learners